oscimp/WRTD-FMC-ADC/si570/README.md

 ## 3. What is left to explore

-To synchronize the ADC clock, we will need to modify the FPGA design in some way.
+To synchronize the ADC clock on the White Rabbit clock, we will need to modify the FPGA design in some way.
-The issue is that it is seems extremely difficult from our perspective to simulate the whole design or even some parts of it, so debugging any modifications will be a pain.
+The issue is that it seems extremely difficult from our perspective to simulate the whole design or even some parts of it, so debugging any modifications will be a pain.

 To explore the FPGA design, look at the code inside `wrtd/hdl/top/wrtd_ref_spec150t_adc` and inside the various dependencies inside `wrtd/dependencies`.
 Here is a general idea of what some dependencies define: